'Goodness gracious, great bird of fire'

 The bonfire committee said the whole village was involved in collecting, building, and fundraising for the event which takes about 10 months to organise from start to finish.

-The pigeon will be set alight prior to a firework display on Saturday evening.
+The pigeon will be set alight after a firework display on Saturday evening.